 Another option for finding and reserving campgrounds, private and public, is ReserveAmerica.com.
 The website provides access to 290,000 campsites and also offers a camping guide with destination suggestions, tips, recipes, and more.

 At Recreation.gov, RVers can make reservations at 2,500 federal facilities, including U.S. national parks and national forests.
-Not only that, but the site offers a wealth of information about trip ideas, destinations, and activities across the United States, and it includes a trip builder feature.
+Not only that, but the site offers a wealth of information about RV trip planning ideas, destinations, and activities across the United States, and it includes a trip builder feature.

 And all of that’s just the beginning.
 It seems that sometimes, planning a trip is half the fun!